prajwalsingh/Face-Detection-And-Recognition/README.md

-# Face Recognition With Name
+# Face Detection And Recognition

 * Identify different Faces With Name with the help of training data.